SAP-archive/dbr-tool/README.md

 $ sbt clean test dist
 ```

-The Distribution zip will be created in `artifact` folder.
+The distribution zip will be created in `artifact` directory.

 ## Usage

-Check USER_GUIDE.md for details
+Check USER_GUIDE.md for the details.